 - a.
 Advertising of alcoholic beverages, tobacco, and illegal drugs is not permitted. - b.
 Two-piece outfits must touch at the middle; bare midriffs are not permitted.
 Tank tops are not allowed.
 Shirts must have sleeves (athletic uniforms excluded).
 The sleeves can not be cut in two pieces. - c.
 Profanity or pictures which are in poor taste are not permitted. - d.
 "Sagging" pants and shorts are not permitted.
 Pants must be worn at the top of the hips at a student's waistline. - e.
 Chains, including billfold chains, shall not be part of a student's attire. - f.
 Hats and caps shall not be worn inside the building during school hours.
 As long as the hats or caps are appropriate, hats can be worn at activities. - g.
 Students may not wear their winter coats or heavy jackets in the building during the school day unless special permission is given by the student's teacher in that particular classroom.
 Students may wear sweatshirts and light jackets or pullover jackets if they are cold. - h.
-Shorts are allowed, but the following stipulations will apply: cutoffs, sport shorts or boxer shorts are not permitted.
-Minimum length for shorts shall be 4 inches above the top of the knee cap.
-Sport shorts are allowed on Thursdays and Fridays. - i.
+Sport shorts are allowed are allowed on THURSDAYS and FRIDAYS only.
+Minimum length for all shorts shall be 6 inches above the top of the knee cap.
+Dress shorts can be worn any day of the week.
+Dress shorts that are allowed in school MUST HAVE A ZIPPER FLY AND SIDE POCKETS. - i.
 Pajamas and bedroom slippers are not allowed. - j.
 Mesh, net, or see-through tops or bottoms are not allowed unless an undergarmet which meets dress code is worn underneath. - k.
-Skirts minimum length for skirts shall be 4 inches above the top of the knee cap. - I. Students may not have holes in their pants or shorts that expose skin anywhere above the 4 inch line above the knee cap. - m.
-Girls may wear leggings on Thursdays and Fridays.
+Skirts minimum length for skirts shall be 6 inches above the top of the knee cap.

+- I. Students may not have holes in their pants or shorts that expose skin anywhere above the 6-inch line above the knee cap. - m.
+Girls may wear leggings on THURSDAYS AND FRIDAYS only.
 All leggings worn must be solid throughout its entirety and may not have any "see-through" sections. - n.
 Any clothing deemed by the administration to be offensive or inappropriate.

-The dress code also applies to PE classes with the exception of sport shorts.
+The dress code also applies to Phys.
+Ed. classes with the exception of sport shorts.
 The dress code also applies when our students attend home or away activities.
 Students who continually break the dress code will be subject to disciplinary measures.